AV-ghub/PostgreSQL/001 Администрирование/007 Репликация/Logical replication/Матчасть/005 Debezium.md

 Ad hoc snapshots require the use of signaling tables.
 You initiate an ad hoc snapshot by sending a signal request to the Debezium signaling table.

 #### [Creating a signaling data collection](https://debezium.io/documentation/reference/stable/configuration/signalling.html#debezium-signaling-creating-a-signal-data-collection)
-You create a signaling table by submitting a standard SQL DDL query to the source database.
+You create a signaling table by submitting a standard SQL DDL **query to the source database**.